kiran-sumant/ObsidianKM/Academic/Literature Notes/Protein glycosylation investigated by mass spectrometry an overview.md

 ## Sample prep

 - ==Bottom-up proteomics==
-- In-situ/in-solution digestion to relase peptides from proteins, submitted t
+- In-situ/in-solution digestion to relase peptides from proteins, submitted to MS analysis.
+- It's speculated that MS signals of phosphorylated/glycosylated peptides undergo ion suppression due to competition with more intense I

 # Related Links